An honest answer

 - Reading seriously about medicine

-- Beginning to notice what parts of health care actually interest the student
+- Beginning to notice what parts of health care really interest the student

 The goal is not to collect hours.
 The goal is to learn.